Extra benefits and help you can get while on DLA

 Income Support is a benefit for people who don’t have enough to live on.

-Universal Credit has replaced Income Support for most people.
-You can make a new claim for Income Support if you’re getting, or recently stopped getting, a benefit with a severe disability premium (SDP).
+You can only make a new claim for Income Support if you’re getting, or recently stopped getting a benefit with a severe disability premium (SDP).

 - income-based Jobseeker’s Allowance